coverlet-coverage/coverlet/README.md

 * Restore the original non-instrumented assembly files.
 * Read the recorded hits information from the temporary file.
 * Generate the coverage result from the hits information and write it to a file.

+## Deterministic build support

+Coverlet supports coverage for deterministic builds.
+The solution at the moment is not optimal and need a workaround.
+Take a look at [documentation](Documentation/DeterministicBuild.md).

 ## Are you in trouble with some feature?
 Check on [examples](Documentation/Examples.md)!